George Santos: Education

+Santos later admitted that he had never graduated from college.
 In his interview with Morgan, Santos said that he lied about his college experience to meet perceived societal expectations.
-He added that he could not afford to attend college.
+He added that he could not afford to attend.
 Santos said he did not know the source of the spurious GMAT score in his résumé published by the Nassau County Republican Committee.
 Morgan asked why Santos thought he could get away with lying about his education in a congressional election, and Santos replied that no one had raised any questions about his claims during his 2020 campaign.
 In a February 2023 Newsmax interview, Santos blamed his résumé lies on the local Republican Party; later, after expulsion from the House, he said that a campaign staffer had written his résumé.

 Employment

 Santos has called himself a "seasoned Wall Street financier and investor" and said he had worked for Citigroup and Goldman Sachs, but neither company has any record of him.
 His campaign website stated that he was "an associate asset manager in the real asset division" of Citigroup, but the company sold its asset management division in 2005, before his claimed period of employment.

 Santos worked as a customer service representative at a call center for Dish Network in College Point, Queens from October 2011 to July 2012, overlapping the time he said he worked at Citigroup.
 He later told the New York Post that his Citigroup claim was "a poor choice of words" and that a subsequent employer had been in "limited partnerships" with those companies.
 Acquaintances and coworkers said that Santos claimed his family was wealthy and had extensive real estate holdings in the U.S. and Brazil.
 He repeated this claim during his 2022 congressional campaign, saying that he and his family owned 13 rental properties in New York.
 No such properties were listed on his campaign's financial disclosure forms or in public records.
 Santos later admitted to the Post that the claim was false and that he owned no properties as of the end of 2022.

 In a November 2022 interview, Santos discussed the 2016 Pulse nightclub shooting that took place in Orlando, saying that his company "lost four employees" there.
 The New York Times found no connection between the 49 victims killed in the attack and any company named in Santos's biography.
 In a December 2022 interview, Santos changed his story, saying, "We did lose four people that were going to be coming to work for the company that I was starting up in Orlando".

 In August 2023, Santos downplayed the significance of the many false or exaggerated claims he had made related to his job history, saying that he had not posted his résumé online during his campaign.
 He also noted that "studies show that most people lie on their résumés.
 It's just unfortunately ... the reality".